Hard failover takes an unresponsive node out of the cluster.

 As long as one Query Service node continues to be available, the cluster continues to support querying, although potentially with reduced performance.

-If replica Full Text Indexes have not been configured, the Search Service rebuilds the indexes on the remaining nodes of the cluster, using stored index definitions.
+If replicas have not been configured, the Search Service rebuilds the index partitions on the remaining nodes of the cluster, using stored index definitions.